StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/WorkingWithTheSDK-template.md

 If you have downloaded and implemented the SDK, at some point in your application you will undoubtedly want to display the view to capture a video or image using the Strabo capture geo-tagging technique.
 This guide will walk you through the steps to present the capture view, dismiss the capture view, and then access the files that may have been captured.

+Note that this is a basic guide.
+A few fundamental features are covered here, but please see the documentation that accompanies each class for more information about advanced features of the SDK.

 Contents of this guide:

 1. [Presenting the Capture View Controller](#section1)